 This BOCAR 3 PICT 34 carburetor needed some tweaking to work with my motor.
 It seemed the larger displacement, larger heads, and camshaft were sucking more fuel than the carb could deliver with its stock sized jets.
 The carb just wouldn't tune.
 So, I installed a 132.5 MAIN jet and a 57 IDLE jet.
 It made a HUGE difference.
-The carb started running right, and I was finally able to tune it.
+The carb started running right, and I was finally able to tune it. *It sometimes still won't idle when cold, but idles beautifully after it warms up a bit.

 This little carburetor does just fine by the way.
 It has a nice acceleration band and highway speeds are easily reached and maintained.
 Because this motor in is a show quality car, I don't need dual carbs.
 It ain't a race car.
 If you haven't read The Engine page yet, this is a 1776cc with some nice innards.
 It just runs well with this carb - almost like it was meant to be set up like this. *That's a joke.
 Get it?